helsouri/MLFQ_XV6_Shceduler/README.md

 Defined new header file that now contains the system call declarations {check sysfunc.h} <br>
 This is so that the compiler will catch newly defined system call function <br> Edited sysfile.c to include the function for getting information about a process <br>
+More edits to user.h and usys.S to implement newly created functuntion that gets process info <br>